DavidCoppin/tracking/README.md

  python tracking.py -d1 2011-10-01 -d2 2011-12-31 -lons 335:2717 -lats 0:827 -suffix io-cm \
                           -harvest 24 -restart_dir restart -restart_interval 183

 Because the algorithm can take a long time to run, it is recommended to run it with -restart_dir and -restart_interval options. -restart_dir is the directory where the restart file will be kept. -restart_interval controls after how many days a restart file is saved.
 This way, if the algorithm stops for any reason or if you want to continue a previous tracking, the tracking algorithm will start with the tracks from the last day directly.
-Because saving all tracks to file is slow, we recommend not doing restart too often.
-As an example, the default is 6 months.

-The next time tracking.py is run with -restart_dir and restart_interval options, it will start by reading the restart file (restart/cluster_restart_...pkl.
-Then, the pickles generated after the last day saved are deleted to start the tracking from this point.

 Second part